ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     !!! note

-        The `.sig.tbz` was a tarball compressed using bzip2 compression of both a nested `.tbz` file (containing the manifest files) and a `.sig` file containing a signature of the nested `.tbz` to verify it with the public key retrieved using the `hpvs sb pubkey` command above saved in the file referenced by `MAN_KEY`.
+        The `.sig.tbz` was a tarball compressed using bzip2 compression of both a nested `.tbz` file (containing the manifest files) and a `.sig` file containing a signature of the nested `.tbz` to verify it with the public key retrieved using the `hpvs sb pubkey` command above saved in the file referenced by `MAN_PUBKEY`.

-9. Untar and unzip the manifest `.tbz` file into the `manifest_files` directory.
+9. Convert the signature file to binary format

     ``` bash
+    cat "${MANIFEST}.sig" | xxd -r -p > "${MANIFEST}.sig.bin"
+    ```

+10. Hash (`SHA256`) the manifest `.tbz` file (containing the manifest files)

+    ``` bash
+    openssl dgst -sha256 -binary -out "${MANIFEST}.tbz.sha256" "${MANIFEST}.tbz"
+    ```

+11. Verify that the `.tbz` manifest package was the one signed on the secure build server.

+    ``` bash
+    openssl dgst -sha256 -verify "${MAN_PUBKEY}" \
+    -signature "${MANIFEST}.sig.bin" "${MANIFEST}.tbz.sha256"
+    ```

+    ???+ success

+        ``` bash
+        Verified OK
+        ```

+    !!! info
+        On the secure build server, the `.tbz` manifest file was hashed and then signed by the manifest private key which only exists on the server (inside its secure environment).
+Here, you are using the matching public key you received from the secure build server (using a mutual tls connection) in `step 4` to "undo" this signature to reveal the original hash of the file.
+We then compare this hash to the hash of the file we have using the above `verify` command. `Verification OK` means they are the same, implying that the `.tbz` file we have now was the same one that was signed by the manifest private key inside the safe confines of the secure build server.

+    !!! note
+        In this case, we are double hashing the `.tbz` file on the signature side which is why we hash the `.tbz` before the verify command here.

+12. Untar and unzip the manifest `.tbz` file into the `manifest_files` directory.

+    ``` bash
     tar -xjf "${MANIFEST}.tbz" -C "${SB_DIR}/manifest/manifest_files"
     ```

-10. Change into the `manifest_files` directory with your manifest files and view the files in the directory.
+13. Change into the `manifest_files` directory with your manifest files and view the files in the directory.

     ``` bash
     cd "${SB_DIR}/manifest/manifest_files" && ls